EDUMATH: Generating Standards-aligned Educational Math Word Problems: Introduction

 \section{Introduction}

-Math word problems (MWPs) are natural language math questions paired with numerical solutions, and are important elements of K-12 math education because they are an effective tool to verify mastery of a specific math concept \cite{daroczy_word_2015, article, schwartz_why_2023, verschaffel_word_2020}.
-In all K-12 grades, personalizing MWPs to students’ interests and ability levels can support learning outcomes by increasing their interest in math and ensuring problems are within their readiness level \cite{baker_results_2020, bernacki_role_2018, nasir_court_2008, pinkard_equitable_2020, walkington_using_2013}.
+Math word problems (MWPs) are natural language math questions paired with numerical solutions, and are critical elements of K-12 math education because they help verify mastery of a math concept \cite{daroczy_word_2015, article, schwartz_why_2023, verschaffel_word_2020}.
+In all K-12 grades, personalizing MWPs to students’ interests and ability levels supports learning by increasing their interest in math and ensuring problems are within their readiness level \cite{baker_results_2020, bernacki_role_2018, nasir_court_2008, pinkard_equitable_2020, walkington_using_2013}.
 Typically, teachers manually write or curate MWPs customized to students' interests or ability levels.
 However, with competing responsibilities, limited time, and increasing burnout \cite{kuncl_overworked_2024}, teachers must often rely on standard question sets from educational websites or practice tests for end-of-year examinations, which are limited in quantity, not customized, and not always easily searchable for math standards/topics \cite{vadoe_sol_nodate}.
-We propose that large language models (LLMs) can address this challenge by automatically generating MWPs aligned with students' interests and ability levels given their vast natural language ability and increasing abilities in math reasoning \cite{ahn_large_2024}.
+We propose that large language models (LLMs) can address this challenge by automatically generating MWPs aligned with students' interests and ability levels given their vast natural language ability and increasing level of math reasoning \cite{ahn_large_2024}.